Tours & Delegations

 Request a Tour or Delegation

-The City of Richmond hosts many delegations and groups, both locally and from around the world, seeking to learn about local government, as well as sharing and exchanging of information.
+The City of Richmond hosts local and international delegations and groups, who are seeking to learn about local government, as well as to share and exchange information.

-Delegations and groups can range in time and scope.
+Delegations and group tours can range in time and scope.
 It is important to reach out to the City at minimum two weeks in advance to request a delegation visit or tour by filling out the following form.

 Tours and Delegations Request Form

 Submit completed forms to protocol@richmond.ca.
-Staff will review the information and get back to you regarding your delegation visit, study tour, or tour request.
+Staff will review the information and contact you regarding your delegation visit, study tour, or tour request.

 Additional Information

-- The City of Richmond may not be able to accommodate all requests due to availability.
+- The City of Richmond may not be able to accommodate all requests.

 - Visa letters, letters of invitation, and/or confirmation letters are not issued by the City of Richmond.